bobbymart1n/portfolio-challenge/README.md

 # Setup Requirements
 * Clone this repository
-* Open the index.html file in Chrome or any other web browser
+* Open the index.html file in Chrome or any other web browser or Text Editor
 * Enjoy :)

 # License